Addepar/ember-table/tests/dummy/app/pods/docs/guides/header/columns/template.md

 # Columns

 Table headers must receive an array of columns objects.
-The objects can be simple POJOs, and the only hard requirement is that each column has a `valuePath`.
-This path will be used to get the value from each row for that column.
+The objects can be simple POJOs, and there are no hard requirements about their shape.
+They _may_ have a `valuePath`, and if they do this path will be used to get the value from each row for that column.
 If you only want to use the default template, you can also specify a `name` on the column which will be rendered in the template.

 {{#docs-demo as |demo|}}
   {{#demo.example}}